-If you exported your PKCS#12 / Uber KeyStore file from your browser and used a password that is greater than 7 characters, you may need to download and install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files so you can read the file.
+If you exported your PKCS#12/Uber KeyStore file from your browser and used a stronger password that is greater than 7 characters, you may need to download and install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files so you can read the file.

-This is a matter of U.S. policy and U.S. export controls (not due to technical reasons).
+This is a matter of U.S. policy and U.S. export controls and is not triggered by technical reasons.